-You’re probably leveraging open source software in some way or another.
+You’re probably leveraging open source code in some way or another.
 After all, much of the internet was built on open source technology.
-This includes the Linux operating system, the Apache web server application, and even GitHub repository hosting.
+This includes the Rocky Linux operating system, the Apache web server application, and even GitHub repository hosting.

 But teams aren’t just using open source software.
-Some teams are even leveraging open source code for use in proprietary software.
+Some teams are even using open source code in proprietary software.

 What Is Open Source Code?

-But there are some commercial options available for open source.
+But there are some commercial options available for open source code.
 These include: